 All students in years 1-2 must take the Student Research Talks in fall, winter, and spring quarters.

-All students must take one of the two ethics courses, SOMI 226 or BIOM 219, by the end of the second year.
+All students must take the ethics course BNFO 294 (previously SOMI 226 or BIOM 219) by the end of the second year.
 However, funding sources may require that it be taken the first year, so we recommend taking it the first year.

-Special registration procedure: Students must register for the ethics course both via TritonLink as well as via the registration form on ethics.ucsd.edu.
+Special registration procedure: Students must register for the ethics course both via WebReg as well as via the "Scientific Ethics" registration form on ethics.ucsd.edu.
 The course is taken by many UCSD employees (not just students), so the Ethics Program uses its own registration form.
-Registration on TritonLink is necessary for students to receive course credit.
+Registration on WebReg is necessary for students to receive course credit.
 To take it in the summer, register on ethics.ucsd.edu, and give the "certificate of completion" to the BISB graduate coordinator, in lieu of BNFO 294 credit on your transcript.

 During the academic year, all students must be enrolled in the appropriate research course for their level.
 Students typically do three rotations in year 1 (BNFO 298) and then do research units (BNFO 299) with their thesis advisor in years 2 and later.
 BNFO 299 units may be varied to meet the full-time enrollment requirement of 12 units per quarter in fall, winter, and spring.
 During the summer, students are expected to do research as well, but should not enroll in BNFO 298 or BNFO 299.
 During all quarters and the summer, students are responsible for satisfying program requirements including proposals, reports, presentations, committee meetings, notifying the graduate coordinator when joining/changing labs, etc.; the only difference is that students do not enroll in BNFO 298 or BNFO 299 in the summer.
 In addition, each student will make periodic research presentations to the graduate program students/faculty.
 Students will also discuss their progress at the annual program meeting to be held each year.